jappeace/jappeaceApplication/content/authentication-in-reflex.md

 subreddit: haskell programming reflexfrp

-In the previous [blog post]({filename}/fullstack-haskell-reflex-servant.md) we saw reflex being setup for interaction with servant.
+In the previous [blog post]({filename}/fullstack-haskell-reflex-servant.md) we saw interaction with a servant servant in reflex.
 Although that covers the basics, there are several more hurdles to overcome to get comfortable with Reflex.
 I think most of these are encountered by building a simple login system.